25 Famous Painters Who Shaped the Art World As We Know it

 Salvador Dali

 Salvador Dali is known for his Surrealist paintings.
 The Persistence of Memory, the vision of clocks melting in a desert wasteland, is one of the most well-known paintings of the twentieth century and portends a feeling of hopelessness in the face of passing time.
-This painting has been ingrained in pop culture.
-Imagery from this work has appeared in famous television shows, magazines, movies, and works by later artists.
+This painting has been ingrained in pop culture, with its imagery appearing in famous television shows, magazines, movies, and works by later artists.

 Although Dali is often associated with Surrealism, he was not the founder.
 Artist Andre Breton founded the movement in 1924, and Dali joined him.
-However, differences in opinion on whether Surrealism should be political led to Dali’s trial and near expulsion from the group.
-This is interesting because today, he is known as the most famous Surrealist artist, and only art historians will remember the founder’s name who wanted to expel him.
+However, the two battled over whether Surrealism should embrace the political.
+The arguments led to a trial where Dali was nearly expelled from the movement!

 Frida Kahlo